 Gap Year Days 81 – 85

 When we where planning this part of our trip we really wanted to spend some time in Salzburg, but once we started looking into it, we just couldn’t find any accomodation that suited us.
 It’s a really popular place!
-Travelling from Saalbach-Hinterglemm to Vienna meant we had to change trains in Salzburg, so we took the opportunity to spend a couple of hours having a quick look around the city.
+After our visit to Innsbruck and Saalbach-Hinterglemm, travelling to Vienna meant we had to change trains in Salzburg, so we took the opportunity to spend a couple of hours having a quick look around the city.

 From the train station we walked towards the Festung Hohensalzburg, the castle that can be seen on top of the hill in almost every photo of Salzburg.
 It’s one good thing about these towns, the main tourist areas are fairly easy to spot, and then we just make our way there.
 We didn’t go into the castle, but did walk up the side of the hill to have a look at some of the views back towards the river.
 As we started to make our way down, we noticed a little door on our left that lead through into Petresfriedhof, a really cute little church, graveyard and catacombs.
 Okay, I know I just called a graveyard cute, but it really was.

 We also made a quick stop to look inside the Salzburg Cathedral.
 Apart from the usual main church area, there was also a crypt that was open to the public, with not only areas for worship, but an area that has an art installation too.
 It was really crowded, and not helped at all by the scaffolding being put up right outside the main door.
 Clearly there was going to be some performance or event in the square there as they were putting up a stage and seating.